HereAdvertise/pgmoon/README.md

 > **Note:** Use within [OpenResty][] will prioritize built in functions if possible

-Parsing complex types like Arrays and HStore requires `lpeg` to be installed.
+Parsing complex types like Arrays and HStore requires `lpeg` to be installed (not supported for `redbean` at the moment)

 ## Example